Galois cohomology of reductive groups over global fields: Computation in terms of

-Theorem \ref{t:Brv-GA} was proved by the first-named author in characteristic 0 and by Gonz\'alez-Avil\'es in positive characteristic.
+Theorem \ref{t:Brv-GA} was obtained by the first-named author in characteristic 0 and by Gonz\'alez-Avil\'es in positive characteristic.
 The following theorem computes $H^1(F,G)$ for a reductive group $G$ over a non-archimedean local field.